 - Dalits living in the catchment area of these two districts now have better access to the facilities they are entitled to by government and non-government organisations.
 Some of the examples to this are their access to their birth certificate, marriage certificate, fair treatment in health posts and old-age allowance.

-- From the training given to the officials of government and non-government organisations on public hearing, tools of social accountability, budgeting and rights to information, their working style and atmosphere has now become more accountable and transparent.
+- From the training given to the officials of government and non-government organisations on the public hearing, tools of social accountability, budgeting and rights to information, their working style and atmosphere have now become more accountable and transparent.

-- To improve the quality of life of marginalized community people through improvement of their economic, social and political status, the duration of this project was short and generally lifespan of this type of project should be at least of 4 years.
+- To improve the quality of life of marginalized community people through improvement of their economic, social and political status, the duration of this project was short and generally, the lifespan of this type of project should be at least 4 years.

-- Considering the economic state of the nation and mushrooming private sector in Nepal, it would be relatively more result oriented to create opportunity for financially deprived and marginalized people in self-employment rather in wage employment.
+- Considering the economic state of the nation and mushrooming private sector in Nepal, it would be relatively more result-oriented to create opportunities for financially deprived and marginalized people in self-employment rather than wage employment.
 Various studies carried out in this field also support this learning.

 - To achieve high employability, skill training should be followed by entrepreneurship skills, business counselling and business start-up support.
 In absence of capital and entrepreneurship knowledge, individuals may be pushed back to poverty and unemployment.
-Majority of financial institutions do not have access in the village and do not lend loan to the financially challenged people without collateral which is the major constraint to transfer skill/knowledge of beneficiary into micro-enterprise and employment.
+The majority of financial institutions do not have access to the village and do not lend loans to the financially challenged people without collateral which is the major constraint to transfer skill/knowledge of beneficiary into micro-enterprise and employment.

-- The design of this project comprising of skills and rights components and focused to Dalit people were highly appreciated by the beneficiaries, stakeholders and evaluators.
-The prime factor of making any project successful depends mainly on the design of the project based on target people’s need and interest.
+- The design of this project comprising of skills and rights components and focused on Dalit people were highly appreciated by the beneficiaries, stakeholders and evaluators.
+The prime factor of making any project successful depends mainly on the design of the project based on target people’s needs and interests.